Cary, North Carolina: Bicycle

 In 2010, the League of American Bicyclists designated Cary as one of the fourteen recipients of the first Bicycle-Friendly Community awards for "providing safe accommodation and facilities for bicyclists and encouraging residents to bike for transportation and recreation".
 Cary maintains over 200 mi of bike-friendly road and greenways facilities.
 In addition, U.S. Bicycle Route 1 (Carolina Connector) and N.C.
 Bicycle Route #2, (Mountains to Sea), both pass through suburban Cary.

 Pedestrian

 Cary maintains a network of 82 mi of greenways and trails that connect neighborhoods and parks throughout the town.
 The 23 mi American Tobacco Trail, built on a retired section of railroad, passes through parts of Cary.

 Air transit

 The Raleigh–Durham International Airport (RDU) is north of Cary (Cary provides water to the airport) and covers 80 nonstop destinations via 19 carriers.
 RDU served nearly 15.5 million passengers in 2024, eclipsing the pre-COVID-19 pandemic high of 14.2 million in 2019.

 Freeways and primary routes

 Cary is linked to areas both in and out of North Carolina via the east–west running Interstate 40, the north–south running U.S. 1, and the east–west running U.S. 64.
 State highways in Cary include NC 54, NC 55, and NC 540.
 Another major route in the town is the Cary Parkway.
+This roadway network is associated with comparatively low traffic fatality rates; a 2025 analysis of federal crash data found that Cary recorded the lowest per-capita fatal motor vehicle crash rate among U.S. cities with populations over 125,000.